tobiasdeleon1234-creator/coreenergyinternship-smart-bill-reader/README.md

 - Clearly non-bill files → HTTP 422
 - AI/API failures → HTTP 502 with a user-friendly frontend message
 - Missing server API key → HTTP 500

+Temporary Gemini API failures are retried up to three total attempts using exponential backoff.
+Retries are limited to transient errors such as HTTP 429, 500, 502, 503, and 504.
+Permanent failures such as invalid authentication are returned immediately rather than retried.

 ## Assumptions and Trade-offs